tsclay/RAPP/README.md

 Three things about this file:

 1. **You must have this file to deploy a PHP app to Heroku**, even if it is blank.
-The presence of this file in your root is enough to tell Heroku you intend to use PHP.
+The `Procfile` and `composer.json` tell Heroku that this is a PHP app that needs an Apache server.
 Otherwise, Heroku will assume Node since there is a `package.json` file present.
 2. You can change which version of PHP you wish to use. _Change this with caution._
 3. The phpdotenv library is only needed when were working locally.
 Once we push to Heroku, we don't need it, as Heroku will give our app the `DATABASE_URL`.